fnk0/FlashCards-Codelab/TutorialPart2.md

 #### Part 3.
 Creating our custom Cards to be used by the CardsLib:

+###### Adding Assets icon:
+Before continuing I strongly recommend that you add the Icon assets that will be used by the following XML elements.
+In the assets folder that you downloaded use the *category_icon*, *deck_icon*, and *flashcard_icon* to create:
+* ic_category_tumb
+* ic_decks
+* ic_flashcard

+Note: to create the icons right click the res folder and select *New > Image Asset*.
+If you are having troubles with this part there is a detailed guide on the [part 1](https://github.com/fnk0/FlashCards-Codelab/blob/master/TutorialPart1.md) of the tutorial on how to do it.

 Our list items will be almost the same, except for the Icon or the actions made by the DbHelper.
 I will put the code here for the Category card and a link for the rest of them.
 ###### Category Card: